rodeoflagellum/rodeoflagellum.github.io/_drafts/meta.md

 How do I prioritize these questions?
 How do I prioritize what I spend my time on?

+color coating tags by class
+navy blue: specific -->
+blue : general -->
+light blue : broad -->
+have superscript number for the "site weight of the tag", which might help people notice "Hey he's written a lot about this"

+What information to present, what information to leave out?
+What are the funneling questions?

 When I find a piece of information, how should I frame its integration with what I am writing.